linroger/Finance-Notes-and-Marginalia/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 7/Week 7- Kohler Case Assignment Review.md

 		 - Would expose proprietary information to competitors, customers, suppliers
 		 - Could subject management to short-termism and distract management focus
 		 - But public markets also provide monitoring of management
-	- For [[HBS Kohler A|Herbert Kohler]]: He gets private benefits by making company decisions that are more beneficial to him and his family rather than minority shareholders
+	- For [Herbert Kohler](../../Problem%20Sets/HBS%20Kohler%20A.md): He gets private benefits by making company decisions that are more beneficial to him and his family rather than minority shareholders
  - Cons
-	- Restricts access to financing, forcing the company to rely on retained earnings and [[Class Note 4 Class Slide 4-Restructuring Debt Outside BankruptcyRestructuring Debt Outside Bankruptcy|bank debt]] (or [[Private Equity|private equity]])
+	- Restricts access to financing, forcing the company to rely on retained earnings and [bank debt](../../../Financial%20Markets%20and%20Institutions/II.%20The%20Roles%20of%20Banks%20and%20Derivative%20Markets%20in%20Resolving%20Problems%20Inherent%20in%20Debt%20Contracts/Class%204-%20Restructuring%20Public%20Debt/Class%20Note%204%20Class%20Slide%204-Restructuring%20Debt%20Outside%20BankruptcyRestructuring%20Debt%20Outside%20Bankruptcy.md) (or [private equity](../../../Financial%20Markets/Financial%20Engineering%20and%20Arbitrage%20in%20the%20Financial%20Markets/PART%20III%20THE%20PLAYERS/Chapter%2014%20-%20Private%20Equity,%20Pension,%20and%20Sovereign%20Funds/Private%20Equity.md))
-		 - Reduced access to financing may cause the company to forgo valuable [[An Asset Allocation Primer|investment]] opportunities
+		 - Reduced access to financing may cause the company to forgo valuable [investment](../../../Advanced%20Investments/An%20Asset%20Allocation%20Primer.md) opportunities
-	- Not having a public stock lowers [[Class Note 10 Liquidity and Class Note 10 Liquidity and Liquidity Managementliquidity management|liquidity]] for shareholders, leading to a discount
+	- Not having a public stock lowers [liquidity](../../../Financial%20Markets%20and%20Institutions/III.%20Liquidity%20of%20Assets/Class%205-%20Private%20Information,%20Liquidity,%20and%20Securitization/Class%20Note%2010%20Liquidity%20and%20Class%20Note%2010%20Liquidity%20and%20Liquidity%20Managementliquidity%20management.md) for shareholders, leading to a discount
 		 - Having a price also allows to create more powerful incentives (stock-based comp)

 ## APPROXIMATING HERBERT KOHLER'S OFFER: STEP 1
-- Analyze [[Week 7- Private, Family and Closely‐held Firms -Analysis and Valuation|Kohler Co]].'S Business Mix From Exhibit 4
+- Analyze [Kohler Co](Week%207-%20Private,%20Family%20and%20Closely‐held%20Firms%20-Analysis%20and%20Valuation.md).'S Business Mix From Exhibit 4
  ![500](cabcf763ba1ffa768143c8947aac57f6.png)
 ## APPROXIMATING HERBERT KOHLER'S OFFER: STEP 1 (CONT.)
- - Analyze [[Week 7- Private, Family and Closely‐held Firms -Analysis and Valuation|Kohler Co]].'s business mix from Exhibit 4
+ - Analyze [Kohler Co](Week%207-%20Private,%20Family%20and%20Closely‐held%20Firms%20-Analysis%20and%20Valuation.md).'s business mix from Exhibit 4
  ![500](4a7c21f56b17c8082da2bc4269ae57ec.png)
 ## APPROXIMATING HERBERT KOHLER'S OFFER: STEP 2  - BETA CALCULATION